-If using an electric mixer, switch to the dough hook at this point and begin to slowly incorporate the remaining 2 cups of flour.
+If using an electric mixer, switch to the dough hook at this point and begin to slowly incorporate the remaining 3 1/2 cups of flour.
 If not using an electric mixer keep mixing in the flour gradually until a soft dough forms that leaves the sides of the bowl.
-(Note: You may need to use a little more or a little less flour.
-Add only enough flour to form a dough that releases from the sides of the bowl and remains slightly tacky but able to be handled with your bare hands)
+(Note: You may need to use a little more flour.
+Depends on the time of year and humidity sometimes.
+If you have a to add another 1/2 cup or so, don't worry.
+Add only enough flour to form a dough that releases from the sides of the bowl and remains slightly tacky but able to be handled with your bare hands.)

 Turn the dough out onto the counter top or bread board to knead.

 Knead the dough for an additional 10 minutes either in the electric mixer or using your hands on a bread board or counter top.